skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 way here they have been talking about what an odd and unlikely meeting place this is.
 Perhaps the general believes the city to be so infested with spies that they must meet in this remote part of the city.
-Perhaps he is hiding is business from the queen.
+Perhaps he is hiding is business from the Queen.
 Perhaps he just wants a quiet place to dispatch them.

 They cross the field and greet him.
 Tarvis smiles thinly in the dim